apache/druid/docs/querying/multi-value-dimensions.md

 PARTITIONED BY DAY
 ```

-Notice that `ARRAY_TO_MV` is not present in the `GROUP BY` clause, since we only wish to coerce the type _after_ grouping.
+Notice that `ARRAY_TO_MV` is not present in the `GROUP BY` clause since we only wish to coerce the type _after_ grouping.

 The `EXTERN` is also able to refer to the `tags` input type as `VARCHAR`, which is also how a query on a Druid table containing a multi-value dimension would specify the type of the `tags` column.
-If this is the case, `MV_TO_ARRAY` must be used since the multi-stage engine only supports grouping on multi-value dimensions as arrays, and so they must be coerced first.
-These arrays then must be coerced back into `VARCHAR` in the `SELECT` part of the statement with `ARRAY_TO_MV`.
+If this is the case you must use `MV_TO_ARRAY` since the multi-stage query engine only supports grouping on multi-value dimensions as arrays.
+So, they must be coerced first.
+These arrays must then be coerced back into `VARCHAR` in the `SELECT` part of the statement with `ARRAY_TO_MV`.

 ```sql
 REPLACE INTO "mvd_example_rollup" OVERWRITE ALL